BillMux/roomba-test/README.md

 # The Roomba Test

-An object-oriented, test-driven exercise with the objective of designing the logic for an interface that would remotely control a Roomba-like self-driving robot.
+An object-oriented, test-driven exercise with the objective of designing the logic for an interface that would remotely control a self-driving hoover robot.

 ### Tech used
 - Ruby 2.5.1p57